msri/public/Members/Desktops/readme.md

 Login with your username and password at the KDM login screen.
 Open terminal:
-Type "passwd" and hit enter.
+Type "passwd" followed by your username and hit enter.
 Follow the instructions on the screen.
 Your password is now changed.
+If you get an "Authentication Token manipulation failure" error.
+It probably means you did not supply your username as a parameter to the passwd command.

 **Changing your password on Mac OS**